-27. How do you compute overtime pay when an employee works in two different jobs at two different rates?
+26. How do you compute overtime pay when an employee works in two different jobs at two different rates?
 For example, a person is receiving \$8.00 per hour as a custodian for 30 hours per week and \$10.00 per hour as a bus driver for 20 hours per week.

 Where an employee in a single work week works at two or more different types of work for which different straight-time rates have been established, the employee's regular rate for that week is the weighted average of such rates.
 That is, the earnings from all such rates are added together and this total is then divided by the total number of hours worked at all jobs.
 The employee's pay would be computed as follows:

 \$8.00 per hour for 30 hours = \$240.00

-\$10.00 per hour for 20 hours Total work hours 50 hours = \$200.00 \$440.00
+\$10.00 per hour for 20 hours Total work hours .
+50 hours = \$200.00 \$440.00

 Average hourly wage (\$440 ÷ 50) \$ 8.80

-Overtime factor X .50
+Overtime factor х .50

 Additional amount per hour for overtime pay \$ 4.40

 Number of hours overtime 10

 Overtime pay \$44.00

 Total wages for week \$484.00

 Employees of a State or local government agency may at their own option undertake employment for the same employer on an occasional or sporadic basis in a part-time job in a different capacity than their regular employment.
 The hours of work in the different job shall not be counted as hours worked for overtime pay purposes on the regular job.
-For "occasional and sporadic" definition, see page 8 and 9 of WH Publication 1391, 553.30.

-28. May a school district pay a school bus driver a flat amount for activity trips?
+27. May a school district pay a school bus driver a flat amount for activity trips?

-Yes, provided such flat amount is at least equal to the minimum wage for all hours worked 3 and timeand-a half is paid for all overtime.
+Yes, provided such flat amount is at least equal to the minimum wage and time-and-a half is paid for all overtime.

-29. Do deductions for partial day or full day absences jeopardize an employee's Fair Labor Standards Act exemption as a salaried employee or certified teacher with the school district?
+28. Do deductions for partial day or full day absences jeopardize an employee's Fair Labor Standards Act exemption as a salaried employee or certified teacher with the school district?